 (don't worry, button opens a new tab)

-Mirroring the frontal neck bib are internal dams on the legs and arms and it benefits from all seams being butt-joined with some blind stitching and quadruple layers of glue to reinforce it all It has been finished with the distinctive liquid seam that Hollis Gears uses in many of their garments and both the thighs on this wet suit feature generous pockets that are gusseted and can hold any accessories you need to store on your person while diving.
+Mirroring the frontal neck bib are internal dams on the legs and arms.
+Along with the benefit of all seams being butt-joined with blind stitching and quadruple layers of glue for reinforcing.
+All finished with the distinctive liquid seam that Hollis Gears uses in many of its garments.

 Our Review Score